GeospatialResearch/Digital-Twins/README.md

 ```

 The `rain_depths_to_db(engine, catchment_polygon, path, idf)` function requires four arguments:
-1. *engine:* engine used to connect to the database.
+1. *engine:* Engine used to connect to the database.
-2. *catchment_polygon:* desired catchment area (polygon type).
+2. *catchment_polygon:* Desired catchment area (polygon type).
-3. *path:* rainfall data are downloaded as CSV files in the local directory before being stored in the database.
-Thus, the user needs to specify the path of where the CSV files need to be stored.
+3. *path:* The file path of where the downloaded rainfall data CSV files are stored.
-4. *idf:* set to False to get rainfall depth data, and True to get rainfall intensity data
+4. *idf:* Set to False for rainfall depth data, and True for rainfall intensity data.

 <br>